Nonleptonic two-body decays of single heavy baryons $\Lambda_Q$, $\Xi_Q$, and $\Omega_Q$ $(Q=b,c)$ induced by $W$ emission in the covariant confined quark model: Introduction

 \section{Introduction}

-In the present paper we focus on the study of nonleptonic $W$-emission two-body decays of single heavy baryons \be B_1(q_1\,q_2\,q_3) \to B_2(q'_1\,q'_2\,q'_3) + M(q_m \bar q_{\bar m}) \en where $M$ stands for a pseudoscalar meson $P$ or a vector meson $V$.
+In the present paper we focus on the study of nonleptonic $W$-emission (also referred to as tree graph contributions~\cite{Leibovich:2003tw}) two-body decays of single heavy baryons \be B_1(q_1\,q_2\,q_3) \to B_2(q'_1\,q'_2\,q'_3) + M(q_m \bar q_{\bar m}) \en where $M$ stands for a pseudoscalar meson $P$ or a vector meson $V$.
 One of the quarks in the initial baryon is heavy.
-A necessary condition for the contribution of the factorizing class of decays is that a light quark pair $q_{i}q_{j}=q'_{i}q'_{j}$ is shared by the parent and daughter baryon $B_{1}$ and $B_{2}$, respectively.
-A sufficient condition for the factorizing class of decays is that i) $ q_m$ is not among $q_1,\,q_2,\,q_3$ and ii) $q_{\bar m}$ is not among $q'_1,\,q'_2,\,q'_3$.
+A necessary condition for the contribution of the tree graph class of decays is that a light quark pair $q_{i}q_{j}=q'_{i}q'_{j}$ is shared by the parent and daughter baryon $B_{1}$ and $B_{2}$, respectively.
+A sufficient condition for the tree graph class of decays is that i) $ q_m$ is not among $q_1,\,q_2,\,q_3$ and ii) $q_{\bar m}$ is not among $q'_1,\,q'_2,\,q'_3$ when $q_m,q_{\bar m}$ are not among the quarks participating in the weak interaction.
+For completeness we also analyze those nonleptonic modes which are contributed to by both tree graph contributions and by a specific class of $W$-exchange contribution which vanish in the $SU(3)$ limit.

 Our investigation is limited to the decays of the lowest lying ground states.
 The higher lying ground-state bottom and charm baryons such as the spin 3/2 partners decay strongly or electromagnetically.
 For these the weak decays do occur but have tiny branching ratios and are therefore not so interesting from an experimental point of view.
 In this work we therefore concentrate on the weak nonleptonic decays of the lowest lying spin 1/2 ground state bottom baryons $\Lambda^0_b,\, \Xi^0_b,\,\Xi^-_b,\,\Omega^-_b$ and $\Lambda^+_c,\, \Xi^+_c,\,\Xi^0_c,\,\Omega^0_c$.